KMS1260/Digital-Forensics-Data-Protection-Lifecycle/04-performing-digital-forensics/README.md

 This result of an invalid metadata address indicates that we have viewed all of the inode details available.

-An inode is a file system metadata structure that is used to store and organize file object information, such as file size, owner user, group IDs, permissions, and timestamps.
+An inode is a file system metadata structure that is used to store and organise file object information, such as file size, owner user, group IDs, permissions, and timestamps.
 In this forensic image test file of a drive image, this file is a confirmation that we are viewing the contents of the hidden partition, which is the 3rd logical drive in the extended partition.
 With 3 primaries, this hidden partition is the 6th formattable volume from this drive image.

 This is a very small drive with only enough content to prove the concept of a hidden partition.
 A real drive from a production system, even a hidden partition created by an attacker, would likely contain a significant number of inodes.